Decentralized LTL Enforcement: Enforcement using a Decision based on Global Exploration

 \subsection{Properties}

-The number of messages sent is bounded: in the worst case scenario, that is, if the formula contains at least one local observations of each enforcer, we need to send the \tcl\ to every enforcer during the evaluation and once more at the end so that every enforcer can apply the decision rule.
-Therefore, if we denote by $\delta_{\mathrm{init}}$ the time it takes to initialize the state of the enforcer (Algorithm 2), by $\delta_{\mathrm{update}}$ the time one update of the \tcl\ takes (update with each element of $2^{AP_i \cap \apr(\tcl)}$) and by $\delta_{\mathrm{decision}}$ the time it takes to apply the decision rule, the delay between two events emitted by the system is, at worst, $\#\mathcal{M} \times \delta_{\mathrm{update}} + \delta_{\mathrm{init}} + \delta_{\mathrm{decision}}$ (every enforcer executes the decision rule at the same time).
-The size of the messages is also bounded: as we rewrite the obligations using every possible events in $\Sigma$, the size of the domain doubles for each atomic proposition that we observe.
-Therefore, if we denote by $n_{AP}$ the number of atomic propositions in the formula, the size of the domain is bounded by $2^{n_{AP}}$ elements and the size of the last message sent can be at most $2^{n_{AP} - 1}$.
-At worst, the domain will contain $2^{\#AP}$ elements at the end.
-It is worth noting that the transformation to TDNF is costly (exponential in the size of the formula) and that, in the worst case scenario, if \reduction\ does not remove elements from the domain, its size grows exponentially as well which means that, in turn, $\delta_{\mathrm{update}}$ gets longer every timestamp. $\delta_{\mathrm{decision}}$ is negligible compared to the other terms.

-\begin{lemme} Let $\varphi^t$ be the property to enforcer at timestamp t and $\varphi^{t+1}$ the formula built at the end of the algorithm (that will be monitored during timestamp t+1).
-If $\varphi^t \not \equiv \bot$, then $\varphi^{t+1} \not \equiv \bot$. \end{lemme} This property implies that algorithm 3 cannot produce a formula that is equivalent to $\bot$. \begin{propriete} Algorithm 3 is \emph{sound}, \emph{transparent} and \emph{optimal} (as defined in Sec.
-3.). \end{propriete}
+The number of messages sent is bounded: in the worst case scenario, that is, if the formula contains at least one local observation of each enforcer, the \tcl\ is sent to every enforcer during the evaluation and once more at the end so that every enforcer can apply the decision rule.
+Therefore, if we denote by $\delta_{\mathrm{init}}$ the time needed to initialize the state of the enforcer (Algorithm 2), by $\delta_{\mathrm{update}}$ the time needed for one update of the \tcl\ (update with each element of $2^{AP_i \cap \apr(\tcl)}$) and by $\delta_{\mathrm{decision}}$ the time it takes to apply the decision rule.
+The delay between two events emitted by the system is, at worst, $\#\mathcal{M} \times \delta_{\mathrm{update}} + \delta_{\mathrm{init}} + \delta_{\mathrm{decision}}$ (every enforcer executes the decision rule at the same time).
+The size of the messages is also bounded: as we rewrite the obligations using every possible events in $\Sigma$, the size of the domain doubles for each observed atomic proposition.
+Therefore, denoting by $n_{\AP}$ the number of atomic propositions in the formula, the size of the domain is bounded by $2^{n_{\AP}}$ elements and the size of the last message sent can be at most $2^{n_{\AP} - 1}$.
+At worst, the domain contains $2^{\#\AP}$ elements at the end.
+It is worth noting that the transformation to TDNF is costly (exponential in the size of the formula) and that, in the worst case scenario, if \reduction\ does not remove elements from the domain, its size grows exponentially as well, which means that, in turn, $\delta_{\mathrm{update}}$ gets longer every timestamp. $\delta_{\mathrm{decision}}$ is negligible compared to the other terms. \begin{lemma} Let $\varphi^t$ be the property to enforce at timestamp t and $\varphi^{t+1}$ the formula built at the end of the algorithm (that will be monitored during timestamp $t+1$).
+If $\varphi^t \not \equiv \bot$, then $\varphi^{t+1} \not \equiv \bot$. \end{lemma} Since the initial property is assumed to be not equivalent to $\bot$, \lemmaref{propRes} implies that \algoref{algo:enforcement:global} cannot produce a formula that is equivalent to $\bot$. \begin{property} By using \algoref{algo:enforcement:global} as a local enforcer on each component, we obtain a sound, transparent, and optimal enforcer (as described in \secref{sec:re}). \end{property}